keithdou/priming-tables-and-charts/README.md

 ## Features (still under development)

-* Proxy server to avoid CORS issues (use npm start to launch)
+* Proxy server to avoid CORS issues
 * REST service GET and PUT
 * Angular / PrimeNG forms with validation
 * PrimeNG tables - sorts and pagination
 * PrimeNG charts and drill-down using dialogues
+* PrimeNG overlays on menu header
 * Angular Router with child components and guards
 * Using httpClient with file data
 * Recursive tree processing for conversion of JSON to PrimeNG Org Chart data.

+## Runtime

+json-server --watch usersdb   (from base directory) npm start

 ## Development server